reedge-tech/alx_html_css/README.md

 # ALX HTML CSS Project

-This project contains HTML, CSS, and JavaScript files for the 'Headphones' web page project.
+This project contains HTML, CSS, and JavaScript files for the 'Headphones' landing page as per the ALX Front-End curriculum.

-It demonstrates responsive design, navigation menus, and other styling elements as per the ALX curriculum requirements.
+It demonstrates responsive design, navigation menus, animations, and user interactivity.

+## Author
+Reedge Dangana